hexagonit/hexagonit.themeskel/hexagonit/themeskel/templates/less_theme/README.rst

 and javascript inclusions in specific place, so please don't modify the rules that make this happen.

-Within public.less, there are relative paths to some images, and Diazo will append the set prefix on them, even though we actually don't want that.
+Within the less files, there are relative paths to some images, and Diazo will append a previously set prefix on them, even though we actually don't want that.
 One of the solutions would be to split the CSS files into two groups, the one that need prefix applied, and ones that don't.
 Html 5 Boilerplate suggests to have all the styles in one file, so we decided not to modify the structure, but to include the missing images in our theme.
+This way we don't rely on other products and we can easily update the images to suite our needs.

 Exceptions